bigdatasciencegroup/Go-Incubate/Deployment-WebRTC/webRTC/questions.md

+Please tag me @adai to enable finding replies to the questions easily.

 The following questions are all pertaining to the main.go file in sfu-minimal code example at pion/webrtc.
 Refer here: https://github.com/pion/webrtc/blob/master/examples/sfu-minimal/main.go

 1. Will the `peerConnection.OnTrack()` function on line 58 be triggered after we have copied the `answer` from line 110 (`fmt.Println(signal.Encode(answer))`) into the jsfiddle.net browser and clicked start session in the browser?
 In other words precisely when will the `OnTrack` function be called?